core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
 If the verification of the counter signature fails, the same steps are taken as if the decryption had failed.

+   The client MUST perform signature verification before decrypting the COSE object.
+Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    After a successful verification, the client performs also the following actions if the response is not an Observe notification.